opentracing-contrib/java-spring-cloud/README.md

 ## Comparison to `spring-cloud-sleuth`

-This project is similar to [spring-cloud-sleuth](https://github.com/spring-cloud/spring-cloud-sleuth), both provide out of the box tracing solution for Spring Boot/Cloud.
+This project is similar to [spring-cloud-sleuth](https://github.com/spring-cloud/spring-cloud-sleuth), both provide out-of-the-box tracing solution for Spring Boot/Cloud.
 Some of the instrumentations in this package are based on original `sleuth` work.

 However there are a couple of differences: